Jean S. Kiesel

 The Genealogy Collection includes books and periodicals whose primary use is for genealogical research.
 Other resources such as microforms, ephemera and unpublished manuscripts can be identified through the Library catalog.
 A guide, Genealogical Research: Guide and Selected Bibliography, is available to introduce researchers to this collection and to the variety of materials available.

 A collection of Louisiana legal materials is also shelved in the Reading Room.
 This collection includes statutes, regulations, court reports, digests and law reviews.
-A Bibliography of Legal Resources is available to help patrons locate legal materials in the Louisiana Room.
+This collection is not updated, since the materials are available online.

 The reference, genealogy and law collections have open access, for the convenience of patrons and staff.
 However, these materials must be used in the Reading Room, and cannot be taken to another part of the Library without being signed out.